-300 SERIES HOLE DIGGER, FORM: GOM4109801, VERSION 2.0, AUTHORIZATION: DVR, PAGE: 40 c) Storing the Hole Digger while connected only to a lead auger with the engine spark plug facing upward.
-If the Hole Digger is powered by a four cycle engine, this configuration will minimize the potential for crankcase oil entering the combustion chamber and causing a hydraulic lock up.
-FIGURE 57.
+c) Storing the Hole Digger while connected only to a lead auger with the engine spark plug facing upward.
+The Hole Digger is powered by a four cycle engine.
+This storage configuration will minimize the potential for crankcase oil entering the combustion chamber and causing a hydraulic lock up.
+FIGURE 22.